t-data-h/tdh-gcp/README.md

 * tdh-prereqs.sh:

-  Installs host prerequisites that may be needed prior to ansible (eg. wget, ansible itself).
+  Installs host prerequisites that may be needed prior to Ansible (eg. wget, bind-tools).
 Note this is not set executable intentionally until it is to be ran on a target host to avoid running this accidentally.

 * tdh-format.sh: